 The Arts Library has more than 300,000 volumes in the fields of architecture, architectural history, art, art history, design, fashion and costume, film, television, photography, theater, and urban design.
 More than one-third of these holdings are stored in the Southern Regional Library Facility.
 Most of the rest are housed in the open stacks of the Arts Library's main facility in 1400 Public Affairs Building.
 Most open-stack materials circulate to readers with valid UCLA Library cards; major exceptions are reference works and current unbound periodicals.
 A small number of frequently requested items designated for permanent or specific course reserves are kept in closed stacks behind the circulation desk, from where they can may be requested.
 Materials in Arts Library Closed Stacks Audio-visual Media are also shelved at the circulation desk, with a circulation period of one week for University of California students, staff, and faculty.

 Art and Art History

-The art collection covers all aspects and periods of art and art history.
-It is strong in the area of Italian Renaissance art, with particular regard to Leonardo da Vinci (housed in the Elmer Belt Library of Vinciana); seventeenth-century Dutch art; African art; pre-Columbian art; Asian art in Western languages, with Asian language materials housed in the Richard C. Rudolph East Asian Library; South and Southeast Asian art; Latin American art; new media; and contemporary art in general.
+The collection covers all aspects and periods of art and art history.
+It is strong in the area of Italian Renaissance art; seventeenth-century Dutch art; African art; pre-Columbian art; Asian art in Western languages, with Asian language materials housed in the Richard C. Rudolph East Asian Library; South and Southeast Asian art; Latin American art; new media; photography; and contemporary art in general.
 Among its other strengths are museum studies, iconography, art theory, exhibition catalogs, and electronic resources.
 The library has an outstanding collection of artists' books, which complements those in the Library Special Collections.